City Crime Score

 What types of crime are most common in Blackfoot?

-Which Blackfoot neighborhoods are the safest?
+Which neighborhoods in Blackfoot are considered safest?